scandale-project/scandale/paper/paper.md

 SCANDALE is not a closed system; it is designed for extensibility at both the agent and platform level.
 At a high level, an Ad hoc module facilitates integration with external systems, such as sharing data with MISP, a popular open-source threat intelligence platform.
 This allows certified logs to enrich and be enriched by broader threat intelligence ecosystems.
 At the component level, each agent has the capability to provide its own HTML views and discrete services, enabling custom functionality and reporting directly from the data collection points.

-These applications demonstrate SCANDALE's capacity to serve as a foundational tool for building trust in digital operations.

 # Conclusion

 SCANDALE offers a robust, libre software architecture for addressing the critical need for creating immutable, time-stamped proofs of system checks.
 By leveraging a distributed agent network, it provides a scalable and flexible solution for data collection in complex IT environments.
 Its core strengths—the use of the SPADE framework for agent management, a high-performance FastAPI interface for data interaction, and the fundamental guarantee of data integrity through RFC 3161 timestamping—combine to create a powerful platform for digital verification.
 Ultimately, SCANDALE provides a critical capability for any organization needing to enforce accountability and maintain a verifiable audit trail of its digital operations, transforming abstract operational data into concrete, non-repudiable evidence.